M&A deals can overwhelm buyers and sellers, burying them in an avalanche of paper, repeat requests, and wait-time.

 Traditional VDR that charge per page can easily cost over $100,000.
 However, more modern VDRs that charge flat rates typically cost less than $10,000 and help teams avoid overage fees.

-You can find more information in the article How Much Should a Virtual Data Room Cost in 2019?
+You can find more information in the article How Much Should a Virtual Data Room Cost?

 While every deal is different and one single playbook cannot always be followed, VDRs are a constant presence in today’s M&A practices.

 The potential benefits are high in number, but, as always, it is how this tool is leveraged that makes all the difference.

 Ultimately, any old VDR will not transform your practice, but one specifically designed with M&A in mind might be able to.